 To compensate for their lack of visibility throughout the mortgage underwriting process, many lenders have been forced to take additional measures to ensure the validity of applicants’ employment status before closing on a loan.
 In practice, this often takes the form of an email chain, with the lending agent contacting applicants to request email verification from their HR department, which applicants then have to forward to their lending agent for manual review.
 It’s a cumbersome, friction-filled exchange that can add days to the mortgage underwriting and closing processes.

 Lenders Seek Out Real-Time Data Solutions

 Mortgage lenders looking to close the data gap, eliminate manual workarounds, reduce delinquency risks, and bolster mortgage approval rates are turning to Argyle—a digital gateway to real-time employment records that enables better lending decisions.

 Argyle works by way of API technology that links lenders’ business systems to the data stored in applicants’ online employer or payroll platforms—all with the explicit consent of the applicant.
 Applicants simply sign in to their employer or payroll platform like they would at work, and Argyle makes the connection instantly for the simplest verification of employment for mortgage approvals.

 From there, lenders have access to up to 120 fields of high-fidelity, accurate-to-the-second employment data, ensuring confidence in the fidelity of the data used to underwrite each loan.

 Truthfully, the world has always been in an unpredictable state of flux; the pandemic has only made the precariousness of it all more apparent.
-As we continue to navigate our ever-changing economic landscape, not only mortgage lenders but financial services providers of all kinds are sure to find value in instant, real-time employment verification solutions like Argyle.
+As we continue to navigate our ever-changing economic landscape, not only mortgage underwriters and lenders but financial services providers of all kinds are sure to find value in instant, real-time employment verification solutions like Argyle.